 - Transfer the dough to a floured surface and bring together into an 8 inch disk.
 If it is VERY wet, knead in a little more flour until it comes together.
 Cut the disk into 6 scones and lay them carefully on a silicone or parchment lined baking sheet.
 The dough will be wet, almost like a drop biscuit consistency.

 - Put the tray in the refrigerator or freezer, if possible, for 15 minutes, while you clean up.

-- Bake for about 15 minutes for 8 scones, and 18-20 minutes for 6 scones, until firm on top and lightly browned.
+- Bake for about 18-20 minutes, until firm on top and lightly browned.
 Cool them on a rack while you make the glaze.

 - Stir or whisk together the powdered sugar, the maple syrup, and extract, beating until smooth and glossy.
 Add more syrup if it's too thick, or a little more sugar if it's too thin.

 - Spread a layer of glaze on each cooled scone and top with crushed walnuts.